 You can also refer to the “Our Services” and “Frequently Asked Questions” pages on the CPS website to learn more about the ways CPS is available to support the mental health and personal well-being of MSU students.

-CPS provides couples counseling to any couple in a committed relationship.
-As long as one person in the couple is eligible for services the couple can be seen at CPS.
-Couples counseling typically involves the couple coming in together for sessions with their counselor(s) and working on goals mutually agreed upon by both parties.
+CPS offers relationship counseling to students with their partner(s).
+Recognizing and valuing the diversity of relationship compositions, CPS provides conjoint relationship counseling sessions to students and their partner(s) as long as one person in the relationship is eligible for services.
+Relationship counseling typically involves those in the relationship coming in for sessions with their counselor(s) and working on goals mutually agreed upon by all parties.

 Group counseling can be one of the most effective strategies to address many of the issues and concerns commonly experienced by college students.
 Counseling groups are often a place where students come together in a safe environment and support one another as they navigate concerns and address struggles.
 Groups allow students to share their experiences with peers who can likely relate to their concerns and understand their difficulties.
 Group can also provide unique opportunities to increase our knowledge of self and others, connect across differences, and learn new perspectives.
 Through group engagement, students can develop insights and skills that help them address challenges and deepen connections.

 Develop a more balanced way of being through meditation, gental yoga and guided imagery techniques

 Feel less alone in your struggles by giving and receiving support and practicing new ways of relating to other